ouhft/docsy-debug-1874/docs/content/en/_index.md

 menu:
   main:
     weight: 10
-cascade:
-  - type: docs
+type: docs
 ---

 > Placeholder.
 Content mostly from <https://www.markdownguide.org/>

 ## Adding docs to your project

-If you already have an existing build process, please check the [migration]({{< ref "/getting-started/migration.md" >}}) guide.
+If you already have an existing build process, please check the migration guide.
 If not, then you can add an (empty) documentation by the following steps:

 1. Create new site.
 From the project repository root: